kristinevardanyan/Sales-Analysis/README.md

 ## Tools Used

 ### Power BI
-We have chosen Power BI for this project because it allows for quick updates and exploration of data.
+Power BI is used for this project because it allows for quick updates and exploration of data.
 Power BI's robust visualization capabilities make it an ideal tool for analyzing and presenting complex datasets in a comprehensible manner.